IAMRAVIRAJESH/BillEasy/README.md

 4. Build the TypeScript code - npm run build

-5. Start the server - npm run dev
+5. Start the server and sync database - "npm run dev".
+This command will run the server and synchronize the database with models, associations, relations and anything that is described in the model files.

 ### Docker Setup